teuk/mediabot_v3/README.md

-  Mediabot is a Net::Async::IRC bot tested on Undernet ircu server and Freenode (but it may supports other networks) The bot joins a console channel where it will notice its action Read INSTALL file to know how to deploy it.
+  Mediabot is a Net::Async::IRC bot tested on Undernet ircu server and Freenode (but it may supports other networks) The bot joins a console channel where it will notice its action

+  Go to the Wiki section and read Installation section to know how to deploy it.

   Read COMMANDS file to know how to register it at first use and refer to bot log file to know what is going on.